The "game" for me started 6 years ago.

-In 2013, my good friend and I visited Las Vegas together.
+In 2012, my friend and I visited Las Vegas together.
 We assumed attractive women will come to us.
 Apparently, they did not.
 Welcome to reality.

 He introduced me to the "game."

 Simple Pickup has taught me how to pick up (or approach) any attractive women.
 (It all goes step-by-step, such as get the number, go on the first date, build the relationship, and etc. I enjoyed watching their YouTube videos.
 For the reason that, I must see it to believe it.
 At that time, they were the first to film videos of picking up girls.
 Now, everybody does it.)

 I remember my first time ever to approach a woman.
 I had extreme social anxiety.